FHA cash out refinance guidelines and mortgage rates for 2018

 Why use an FHA cash out loan?

 Conventional refinance loans offer cash out as well.
-But the homeowner must have higher credit scores and more equity in the home.
+But the homeowner must have higher credit scores and more equity in the home to use it.

 With an FHA cash out, you can pay off any loan type, plus take equity out of your home in the form of a check, or have it wired to an account of your choice.
 You can use those funds for any purpose: